Excel-like Tables for Confluence Data Center

 Identify the corrupted attachment version

-1. Open the Confluence page that hosts the corrupted Excel-like tables spreadsheet.
+1. Open the Confluence page that hosts the Excel-like table.

 2. Go to the page’s attachments:

-3. In the attachment page Locate the Excel-like table data attachment named like table-xxxx.json.
+3. Locate the Excel-like table data attachment named like table-xxxx.json.

 4. Open Versions (or History) for that attachment to view all versions, sizes, and timestamps.